University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 The `chewBBACA` `AlleleCall` (the one you ran in step 4.6) output file `results_alleles.tsv` can be input in to the online tool known as PHYLOViZ (https://online2.phyloviz.net), whereby PHYLOViZ generates a Minimum Spanning Tree from the allelic profiles.

-The tree shows genetic relatedness based on allele differences.
+The tree shows genetic relatedness based on allele differences, remember the fewer allele differences between samples the more closely related they are.

-To do this:
+To upload to PHYLOViZ follow this:
 - Download `results_alleles.tsv` file from the VM
-- Open a web browser and go to the PHYLOViZ website (https://online2.phyloviz.net)
-- scroll down to Test PHYLOViZ online and click login-free
+- Open a web browser and go to the PHYLOViZ website (https://online2.phyloviz.net) Sscroll down to Test PHYLOViZ online and click login-free
 - Then
 - Then click nodes and select node labels
 - Then click Links and select add link labels